Our School Family

 Our school strives to support and encourage our children to become confident, independent learners with a thirst to continually develop and progress in all aspects of their lives.
 We offer creative learning opportunities that stimulate, excite and enrich.
 At our school, we place the quality of relationships as a high priority for our staff, governors, pupils and parents and therefore, have the expectation that everyone within the learning environment will respect and support our school values.

 We want the same things that you want for your child.
 In order to achieve this, we rely on our home-school partnership.
 We encourage parents and carers to get involved in the life of the school and the children’s educational journey.
-After looking through our website and reading our prospectus please come and see for yourself all that we have to offer you and your child.
+After looking through our website please come and see for yourself all that we have to offer you and your child.

 At Leonard Stanley C of E Primary School we embraced the ethos of “Loving and Learning for Life, as Jesus Taught Us”